agataszcz/secure_and_private_ai/README.md

-# Federated Learning (FL) with Secure Multiparty Computation (SMPC)
+# Federated Learning with Additive Sharing

 ## Use case: detect spam in messages while keeping them private
+Every day we receive plenty of messages, and many of them are spam.
+Could one filter out spam while keeping our messages private, without sharing them with anyone?
+Yes, the solution is Federated Learning with Additive Sharing.

 ## Why Federated Learning?
 Federated Learning protects data privacy.
-In FL, data is decentralized (not stored on one server) and does not leave its owners.
-A copy of a model is sent to each data owner.
-Model is trained there, without the model owner seeing data or uploading it to a central server.
+In Federated Learning, data is decentralized (not stored on one server) and does not leave its owners.
+In other words, my invididual messages are not shared with anyone.
+To train a spam detector model, one sends it to the data owner and trains it there.
+The model owner does not see the data.
+There is no need to upload data to a central server.

-## Why Secure Multiparty Computation?
+## Why Additive Sharing?
-Secure Multiparty Computation adds another layer of protection by keeping gradients private.
+Additive Sharing adds another layer of protection by keeping the gradients of the model private.
 Additive sharing generates secret shares of a value and distributes them among data owners.
 One data owner does not see the values of other owners.
-The parameters of the global model can still be updated.
+This minimizes the risk of model gradients leaking private information.
+In a nutshell, we encrypt model gradients to prevent leakage.

 ## Example
-Alice, Bob, and Jane receive lots of messages and would like to filter out spam.
+For the sake of simplicity, we take Alice, Bob, and Jane as our customers who receive lots of messages and wish to filter out spam.
 They want to keep their data private.
-We can help achieve these goals with FL and SMPC.
-Let us go step by step.
+Let's help them.

 ### Import libraries
 ```python